Hong Kong University of Science and Technology: Schools and departments

-The academy offers postgraduate programs on environmental science, policy and management, atmospheric environmental science, environmental science and management, technology leadership and entrepreneurship, individualised interdisciplinary program (research area), integrative systems and design, public policy, and public management.

-Research Institutes and Centres
+Research institutes and centers

 Nansha graduate school

 On 25 January 2007, the HKUST officially named its graduate school in Nansha as HKUST Fok Ying Tung Graduate School/ Guangzhou HKUST Fok Ying Tung Research Institute in a ceremony that combined the official opening of the graduate school and the ground-breaking of its Nansha campus.

 Jockey Club Institute for Advanced Study

 The HKUST Jockey Club Institute for Advanced Study (IAS) at HKUST champions collaborative projects across disciplines and institutions.
 It forges relationships with academic, business, community, and government leaders.
 The inaugural lecture of the IAS organised was given by the noted physicist Prof. Stephen Hawking in June 2006.

 Student life

 Student body

-For year 2023–24, HKUST enrolled 10,347 undergraduates and 6,842 postgraduates, with over 40% (~2,000 undergraduates & ~5,000 postgraduates) of the total enrolment being non-local (not holding Hong Kong citizenship).
+For year 2023–24, HKUST enrolled 10,347 undergraduates and 6,842 postgraduates, with over 40% (~2,000 undergraduates & ~5,000 postgraduates) of the total enrollment being non-local (not holding Hong Kong citizenship).
 In terms of student population, the School of Engineering is the largest among the university's four schools, hosting 34% and 38% of HKUST's undergraduates and postgraduates respectively; this was followed by the schools of Business and Management (33%/24%), Science (21%/19%), Humanities and Social Science (3%/5%), and Interdisciplinary Programs (3%/1%).

 The university saw the graduation of 2,389 undergraduate students, 668 research postgraduates and 2,934 taught postgraduates in the 2023-24 academic year, amounting to a total of 5,991 degrees being conferred.